Stroller Weight: 30lbs

 In addition to reclining independently, each seat also has its own individual 4-panel canopy — yay!

-The “Classic” version of this stroller comes in Black, London Navy and Noah Grey, while the “Luxe” version comes in Luxe Grey, Luxe Black, Luxe Navy Blue, Luxe Green, Luxe Light Blue and Luxe Pink.
+This stroller comes in Luxe Grey, Luxe Black, Luxe Navy Blue, Luxe Green, Luxe Light Blue and Luxe Pink.

 Back to: Twins